-The 2020 Festival of Faith & Writing will once again include Festival Circles, small groups that meet to discuss a topic of common interest.
+We hope the 2022 Festival of Faith & Writing will once again include Festival Circles, small groups that meet to discuss a topic of common interest.
 Each circle is composed of no more than 20 attendees and is led by a Festival participant.
-Circles will meet two times during the Festival, 7:45–8:45am on Friday and Saturday.
-Select a circle to register now.
+Circles meet two times during the Festival.

 Writing is a solitary act, and rural or small town or remote worker life can be beneficial to this act.
 Yet writing from and about geographically isolated places can pose special challenges, especially as urbanization draws resources to city centers.
 Still, we need rural and remote voices more than ever, so let’s discuss how we are building, or would like to build, professional networks and non-internet writing lives in the far off places.